scothew/s3management/lab3/README.md

 ## Introduction
 This lab demonstrates the use of Amazon S3 Analytics Storage Class Analysis feature for making decisions on data life cycle management policies.

 By using Amazon S3 analytics storage class analysis you can analyze storage access patterns to help you decide when to transition the right data to the right storage class.
-This feature determines when to transition less frequently accesses data from STANDARD storage to the STANDARD_IA (IA,for infrequesnt access).
-For more information about storage classes, see [Storage Classes](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html).
+This feature determines when to transition less frequently accesses data from STANDARD storage to the STANDARD_IA (infrequent access).

 You can use the storage class analysis results for improving the lifecycle policies.
 You can configure storage class analysis to analyze all the objects in a bucket or you can configure filters to group objects together for analysis by common prefix, by object tags or by both prefix and tags.